 Let $\cho$ be an unbounded self-adjoint operator defined on a dense subset of $L^2(\br^m), \ m\ge1$.
 Suppose that the spectrum $\sigma(\cho)$ of the operator is given by an infinite sequence of (real) eigenvalues of infinite multiplicity, $i.e.$

-Concrete examples of operators satisfying these assumptions are Schrödinger operators acting on $L^{2}\big(\mathbb{R}^{2d},\mathbb{C}\big)$, $d \geq 1$, and Pauli operators on $L^{2}\big(\mathbb{R}^{2d},\mathbb{C}^{2}\big)$ with constant magnetic field of strength $b > 0$, see Section \ref{s2} and Section \ref{s3}, respectively.
-We can also consider the case of Dirac operators of full rank \big(see \cite{mel}\big), but for simplicity we will focus on the two first examples.
+Concrete examples of operators satisfying these assumptions are Schrödinger operators acting on $L^{2}\big(\mathbb{R}^{2d},\mathbb{C}\big)$, $d \geq 1$, and Pauli operators on $L^{2}\big(\mathbb{R}^{2d},\mathbb{C}^{2}\big)$ with constant magnetic field of strength $b > 0$, see Sections \ref{s2} and \ref{s3}, respectively.
+We can also consider the case of Dirac operators of full rank \big(see \cite{mel}\big).
+But, for simplicity, we focus on the two first examples.